DFE-Digital/register-trainee-teachers/app/views/guidance/check_data.md

 ---
-page_title: Check what data you need to provide
+page_title: Check what data you need to provide to register trainees manually
-title: Check what data you need to provide
+title: Check what data you need to provide to register trainees manually
 ---

 This information is mainly for school centred initial teacher training providers (SCITTs) that use this service to manually register their trainees.